Liberal Christianity: Liberal Catholicism

 Catholic forms of theological liberalism have existed since the 19th century in England, France and Italy.
 In the late 19th and early 20th centuries, a liberal theological movement developed within the Catholic Church known as Catholic modernism.
 Like liberal Protestantism, Catholic modernism was an attempt to bring Catholicism in line with the Enlightenment.
 Modernist theologians approved of radical biblical criticism and were willing to question traditional Christian doctrines, especially Christology.
 They also emphasized the ethical aspects of Christianity over its theological ones.
 Important modernist writers include Alfred Loisy and George Tyrrell.
 Modernism was condemned as heretical by the leadership of the Catholic Church.

+Sean O'Riordan refers to a liberal attitude as one of four schools of thought adopted among the bishops and other theologians at the Second Vatican Council: the liberal attitude, reflective of the mid-century Nouvelle théologie movement, was "modern-minded, enterprising, [and] ready for new ventures of faith", opting for "newness" in many aspects of the pastoral life of the Church "from top to bottom".

 Papal condemnation of modernism and Americanism slowed the development of a liberal Catholic tradition in the United States.
 Since the Second Vatican Council, however, liberal theology has experienced a resurgence.
 Liberal Catholic theologians include David Tracy and Francis Schussler Fiorenza.

+Liberal Quakerism

+In the 1820s, Quakerism, also known as the Religious Society of Friends, experienced a major schism called the Hicksite–Orthodox split.
+The Hicksites were led by Quaker minister Elias Hicks, who put a strong focus on listening to one's inward light instead of a primary appeal to doctrine or creeds.
+Hicks went as far as to say that strictly holding to the Bible was damaging to believers and to Christianity as a whole.
+In addition to other distinctives, Hicks denied Satan as an external being and did not talk about an eternal Hell.

+Hicksite-Quakerism, often called the Liberal branch, is today found most prominently in the Friends General Conference, but it also found in the centrist Friends United Meeting.
+Rather than holding to any firm statement of faith, Hicksite Quakers are led by the Inward Light as they believe it leads them.
+While Evangelist Quakers (see Gurneyite–Conservative split) were seen as holding to human reason, Liberal Quakers took a more spiritual and open approach.
+Liberal Quakers variably hold to Christian universalism, religious pluralism, progressive Christianity and other ideas not commonly held in conservative Christian circles.